Story - Last flight

 Ecthelion pounded his chest.
 Peleth followed suit, adding a deep bow of her head.
 Orchaldor dropped to one knee as he struck his chest.
 He often wondered how his comrades could stand upright in the presence of Yárcarniel's chosen.

-The Sisters nodded in return.
+The Sisters nodded in return and Orchaldor rose from his knee.

 The vox of the spear-bearer crackled.
 "Good to see you, big brother."